bsquizz/simplejira/README.md

 ### Python 3

-If you want to use Python 3 instead of Python 2, you'll need to install `python3-devel` on Fedora, or `python3-dev` on Debian.
+If you want to use Python 3 instead of Python 2, you'll need to install `python3-devel` instead of `python2-devel` on Fedora, or `python3-dev` instead of `python2-dev` on Debian.

 ## Installing